-Charlie is an Associate on the Morgan Stanley Equity Syndicate desk in New York.
+Charlie is an Executive Director on the Morgan Stanley Equity Syndicate desk in New York.
 A graduate of Georgetown University, he spent a year in Morgan Stanley’s Hong Kong office.

 I work on the equity syndicate desk in the Global Capital Markets group.
 We price initial public offerings (IPOs)—the first time that a company issues shares.
 An IPO allows a company to raise capital to fund its growth.
 It’s a big moment in the life of the company.
 The deal often ends up being a key branding event and allows the company to establish a partnership with its most important investors.